Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Discussion and future works

 \subsection{Acknowledgements}

-The work of J.L. is partially supported by the National Science Foundation under grants DMS-1312659 and DMS-1454939 and by the Alfred P.~Sloan Foundation.
+We thank the anonymous referee for a very careful reading of this work and making many useful suggestions both to improve the exposition and clarify several points in the analysis.
+The work of J.L. is partially supported by the National Science Foundation under grants DMS-1312659 and DMS-1454939 and by the Alfred P. Sloan Foundation.
 J.L.M. was supported in part by NSF Applied Math Grant DMS-1312874 and NSF CAREER Grant DMS-1352353.